Stephen Mailer

 Stephen McLeod Mailer (born March 10, 1966) is an American stage and screen actor.

 Early life

-Mailer was born in New York City, the son of novelist Norman Mailer and stage actress Beverly Bentley.
+Mailer was born in New York City, the son of novelist Norman Mailer (of Jewish origin) and stage actress Beverly Bentley.

 Career

 Mailer's credits include appearances in films like Cry-Baby, Baby Mama, and Another Woman and the television shows Gilmore Girls, Law & Order: Special Victims Unit, and A League of Their Own.

 Personal life

 Mailer was married to fashion designer and film director Visnja Rodic Clayton then to producer Lindsay Marx.
 He married Elizabeth Rainer in 2010 and he has two children, Cal and Teddy.